MinikubeAddon/watchpod/README.md

 ## Stepwise Guide
 1. Run `minikube start` in a terminal tab
 2. Open a seperate terminal window.
-Mount on working directory where files to be watched live by running:
+Mount working directory where files are to be watched by running:
 `minikube mount /"path to files":/mount-9p`
    * Example: `minikube mount /Users/Github/frasaja/watchme:/mount-9p`
    * Leave the tab used to mount open.
 Move back to the tab where minikube is running